civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 We're going to define our own module `AreaCalculator` which will calculate the areas of shapes.
 Tests are written for the module's behaviors; we need to define the methods.
 If our geometry is rusty, we can see how to calculate each shape's area in the tests; this release isn't about geometry, rather it's about using `self` within the body of a module definition.

 We define modules in the same way that we define classes—in fact, a class is a specific type of module.
-Only, instead of beginning with `class`, we begin with `module`.
+Only, instead of beginning with the keyword `class`, we begin with `module`.
 As with defining a class, when we define a module we're creating an object on which we can define methods (i.e., add behaviors).

-`self` is treated the same way in the body of a module definition as it is in a class definition.  `self` points to the new module being defined.
+`self` is treated the same way in the body of a module definition as it is in a class definition.  `self` points to the module being defined.
 So, as we're defining a module, we can utilize `self` to add methods to the module, just as we did in adding the method `.create_multiple` to our `Dog` class in *Release 1*.

 Add some behaviors to the module object `AreaCalculator`.
 Again, the behaviors we're looking for have been described in the test suite:  calculating the area of rectangles, squares, and triangles.